Pages

 I started working in their Arlington store when I was still a junior in high school.
 Back then, even though everybody else already had computerized cash registers, we wrote up every bill of sale by hand.
 It could take forever!
 And then we would turn around and peck the sale into a cumbersome, monstrous cash register.

-We had a dapper, elderly black man who worked as the porter, making sure merchandise from our daily deliveries arrived onto the selling floor so we didn't have to get ourselves dirty in the stockroom.
-When the elderly gentleman retired, he was replaced by a part-time college student, just a few years older than myself.
-But that didn't last very long - the college student, a gregarious, fun-loving guy whose only flair for traditionalism was his conventional collegiate binge drinking, didn't last too long.
+We had a dapper, elderly Black man who worked as the porter, making sure merchandise from our daily deliveries arrived onto the selling floor so we didn't have to get ourselves dirty in the stockroom.
+When the gentleman retired, he was replaced by a part-time college student, just a few years older than myself.
+But that didn't last long - the college student was a gregarious, fun-loving guy whose only flair for traditionalism was his frat house fraternizing.
 And when he left, so did the position of porter in our store.
 After that, we had to take turns wrestling with boxes and racks in the stockroom ourselves.

 Actually, that guy ended up dating country-western siren Tanya Tucker...